 Paying for things at a store

-Paying at register might sound rudimentary, but remember it is still something that requires experience.
-Give them a safe place to learn this idea by letting your young one be the one to hand over cash, yes cash, at an outing to the store.
+Paying at a register might sound rudimentary, but remember it is still something that requires experience.
+Give your child a safe place to learn this idea by letting your young one be the one to hand over cash, yes cash, at an outing to the store.
 Take a moment to help them check the receipt and change provided for accuracy.